shengchiliu/Commands/Git_Commands.md

 $ git remote set-url origin https://github.com/USERNAME/REPOSITORY.git

 # Remove Repository
-$ rm -rf .git                               # delete local repository, and then delete the repository on GitHub
+$ rm -rf .git                                           # delete local repository
+# (and then delete the repository on GitHub, if you wish to detelte the remote repository

 # Remove Repository's Commit History on Github
 $ rm -rf .git